Mercy-nenoh/alx-low_level_programming/0x08-recursion/README.md

-function that returns the factorial of a given number.
+function that prints a string in reverse.